anchiscoding/Chip8-Emulator/README.md

 ## <ins>Acknowledgements:

-Special thanks to the emulator development community for providing me the inspiration to commence with this project A very special thanks to [Cowgod's Chip8 Reference](http://devernay.free.fr/hacks/chip8/C8TECH10.HTM) for providing me information on the Chip8 architecture
+Special thanks to the emulator development community for providing me the inspiration to commence with this project. <br/>
+Another special thanks to [Cowgod's Chip8 Reference](http://devernay.free.fr/hacks/chip8/C8TECH10.HTM) for providing me information on the Chip8 architecture